mister-bailey/solvent/README.md

 # Solvent

-calculating solvent shifts with Richard and Tess and Corin
+calculating solvent shifts with Richard and Tess and Corin and Michael